 You can still get a good deal on a foreclosure if it is bank owned, but you may have to make a higher bid if other foreclosures are selling fast.
 This means other people are buying up foreclosures quickly, and if you really want to get in on this action, you may have to start off with an offer that is close to, or at asking price.
 If there are multiple offers, you may have to offer higher than asking price and try to keep the contract contingencies to a minimum if you really want that foreclosure.
 Remember, location and amenities matter, other foreclosures may be selling quickly if they’re in a great spot.

 In most cases, the seller of a foreclosure is a bank, so there is not a traditional seller to make repairs before closing.
 The bank will not likely fix anything wrong with the home.
 They are selling it to try to make as much money back on their investment as possible.
 Make sure you include an inspection contingency so you can hire an inspector if you are making an offer on a foreclosure, that way you will know exactly what you are getting into if the bank accepts your offer.

-Buying foreclosures in Northern Kentucky or Cincinnati may come with additional costs above and beyond the purchase price and closing costs.
+Buying foreclosures in Greater Cincinnati Area or Cincinnati may come with additional costs above and beyond the purchase price and closing costs.
 If the owner couldn’t make the mortgage payment, you can probably assume he or she did not pay the real estate property taxes or homeowners association fees if the foreclosure is in a community.
 You might also become responsible for any utility bills, home equity lines of credit, or other liens on the property.
 Make sure the title company takes these factors into account when preparing the title commitment.